MCLiii/snowmap/README.md

   - address: the address of the ski resort (given by Google Map APIs)
   - url: the url of the ski resort (given by Google Map APIS)
 * Table weather (resort_name, latitude, longitude, date, tavg, tmin, tmax, snowfall)
+  - primary key: <B>(latitude, longitude)</B>
-  - <B>resort_name</B>: name of the ski resort in the United States
+  - resort_name: name of the ski resort in the United States
-  - latitude: the latitude of the ski resort (given by Google Map APIs)
+  - latitude: the latitude of the ski resort
-  - longitude: the longitude of the ski resort (given by Google Map APIs)
+  - longitude: the longitude of the ski resort
   - date: the date (dates format: YYYY-MM-DD)
   - tavg(°C):	average Temperature of the day
   - tmin(°C):	minimum Temperature of the day
   - tmax(°C):	maximum Temperature of the day
-  - snowfall(mm): snowfall of the day
+  - snowfall(mm): snow fall of the day
 * Optional Table skiInfo (resort_name, url, daily_ticket_price, num_of_green, num_of_blue, num_of_black)

 <h3> Reference/Data Source </h3>